Alao-Abiodun/Zigara-backend/README.md

 ### Zigara Logistics backend

-NOTE: Please do always check the contribute MD file.
+NOTE: Please do always check the contribute MD file and we are working on the develop branch.